jmas/jui/readme.md

 ### Render

-This process contains few tree: 1. clean content from the `mountEl`, 2. insert new component content,
+This process contains tree steps: 1. clean content from the `mountEl`, 2. insert new component content,
 3. collect `refs`.

 You can re-define `render()` method at child class of `Component` and put all element-specific logic